pulse00/Composer-Eclipse-Plugin/README.md

 * Search and install packages on packagist.org
 * Visualize your dependency graph
 * Run Install/Update commands from within eclipse
+* Handle composer packages as custom composer buildpath entries (see the [docs](https://github.com/pulse00/Composer-Eclipse-Plugin/blob/master/docs/buildpathmanagement.md) for more info)

 INSTALLATION
 ============